jforget/raku-Hamilton2/doc/Hamilton.en.md

 The use and meaning of `fruitless` and `fruitless_reason` will be explained in the [third version of the software](#user-content-third-attempt).

+The  field `nb_full_paths`  is  significant only  for macro-paths.
+It contains the number  of full paths derived from  this macro-path.
+This field could contain  a significant value for regional  paths also, but there is no efficient way to compute  this value, so the field will be zero for regional paths.

 Generic   regional   paths  (`level=4`)   and   the   use  of   fields `generic_num`, `first_num`, `paths_nb` and  `num_s2g` are described in the